Skip to content

 What this tool does

-This calculator estimates the net internal rate of return (IRR) on a collectible asset after accounting for transaction costs.
+This calculator estimates the net annualised return on a collectible asset after accounting for transaction costs.
 It models the annual percentage return you'd realize from purchase to current value, factoring in auction commissions, dealer markups, and other exit fees that reduce your proceeds.
 The result shows what the investment has effectively returned per year, expressed as a percentage.
-Purchase price, current market value, and hold period drive the outcome most heavily; higher transaction cost percentages significantly reduce the final IRR figure.
+Purchase price, current market value, and hold period drive the outcome most heavily; higher transaction cost percentages significantly reduce the final annualised return figure.
 A typical scenario: an artwork bought for 10,000 now valued at 15,000 after five years, with 20% total fees due at sale.
 The calculator illustrates returns for educational comparison across different collectible holdings and time horizons.
 Note that this represents a simplified approximation and does not account for insurance, storage, or carrying costs during the holding period.

 Enter Values